-As part of the planning process for the proposed project, steps were taken to ensure avoidance and minimization of impacts to waters of the United States to the maximum extent practicable by replacing an existing boat ramp within the waterway.
-Compensatory mitigation is not being proposed by the applicant for impacts to open water (inter-tidal and sub-tidal) habitat.
+As part of the planning process for the proposed project, steps were taken to ensure avoidance and minimization of impacts to waters of the United States to the maximum extent practicable.
+There are no wetland or submerged vegetation impacts proposed.
+Compensatory mitigation is not being proposed by the applicant for permanent impacts to nontidal wetlands.